 If you’re watching closely you see evidence of this goodness every day.
 Giving money to the homeless means someone is volunteering to be poorer with no gain to themselves except the good feelings that come from that sort of compassion.
 Friends write supportive messages, people make positive social media posts, within every bad news story there will be heroes.
 People are polite, they tell jokes, they go outside the bounds of their job to help you for no gain to themselves.
 It’s everywhere.

-Instead of mistrusting someone because you think they’re going to do something behind your back, trust them and stay open to the idea that they might reward you unexpectedly.
-Or you have some big project fall through, instead of feeling like a failure, you can instead happily assume it’s because you’ll need the time and resources for something even better!
+Instead of mistrusting someone because we think they’re going to do something behind our back, we’ll trust them and stay open to the idea that they might reward us unexpectedly.
+Or if we have some big project fall through, instead of feeling like a failure, we can instead happily assume it’s because we’ll need the time and resources for something even better!

 People who scowl a lot will tell you that pronoics are silly and unrealistic but those scowling people also live inside their beliefs –beliefs which suggest that optimistic, trusting, positive views are less likely than pessimistic, untrustworthy and negative ones.
 But they’re scowling; and for every one of them I could introduce you to some extremely successful person and they will talk about how they can’t believe how lucky they’ve been.

 You can go through life watching for bad things and I assure you you will find them just as day turns to night.
 At the same time, if you go through life watching for good things then I assure you, you will learn to turn nighttime into daylight.

 We’re good people.
 The people walking toward us have every reason to assume that.
 And they’re just like us.
 So going forward let’s all try offering more help, accepting more help, and just in general let’s get off our phones and get back to each other.
 Because when it comes to improving society and connecting with people in the moment we’re in, there’s simply no app for that.
 So let’s go practice some pronoia.